 Psychological effects of family violence on children-witnesses

 One of the consequences of your child witnessing family violence in their home is that their behavior may soon take a turn for the worse as a result.
-Even if you don’t believe that your child is aware of the violence has occurred, it is likely that they have.
+Even if you don’t believe that your child is aware of the violence that has occurred, they likely have.
 We don't give children enough credit for being aware of the events that occur in their surroundings.
 The alternative to a circumstance like this is one where your child is not only aware of the situation that is occurring but is forced to keep the information about the abuse to themselves.
 This presents a two-pronged problem.
 The first being that the psychological effects of having to keep a secret like this can be quite severe.
-The second is that if your child were to say anything about the abuse it is likely that you or your child could be victimized again as a result of your spouse having been made aware that a prior incident was discussed with a person outside your family.
+The second is that if your child were to say anything about the abuse, it is likely that you or your child could be victimized again due to your spouse having been made aware that a prior incident was discussed with a person outside your family.

 What domestic violence will impact your child custody case

-Now that we have had an opportunity to lay out what domestic violence is and how it can impact your family, we should spend some time on how acts of domestic violence can play a role in your child custody case.
+Now that we have had an opportunity to lay out what domestic violence is and how it can impact your family, we should spend some time on how domestic violence acts can play a role in your child custody case.

-Attorneys see domestic violence used a tool by abusive spouses in order to maintain some degree of control over the behavior of a spouse who is seeking a divorce or change in their child custody orders.
-While they are no longer able to control their spouse through fear while in the home, an abusive spouse will take every opportunity to exert some degree of control over the person as much as possible.
+Attorneys see domestic violence used as a tool by abusive spouses to maintain some degree of control over the behavior of a spouse who is seeking a divorce or change in their child custody orders.
+At the same time, they are no longer able to control their spouse through fear while in the home, an abusive spouse will take every opportunity to exert some degree of control over the person as much as possible.

-In the event that you tell your spouse that you are going to file for divorce or file to change the custody agreement in a modification, your spouse can use violence as a means to prevent you from removing your children from him.
+If you tell your spouse that you are going to file for divorce or file to change the custody agreement in a modification, your spouse can use violence as a means to prevent you from removing your children from him.
 Or, it could be that you are asking for spousal maintenance in your divorce.
-I have seen some cases where a husband will act violently towards their wife in order to prevent her from asking for spousal maintenance in addition to primary custody of their child.
+I have seen some cases where a husband will act violently towards their wife to prevent her from asking for spousal maintenance in addition to primary custody of their child.

 Why a person who commits acts of family violence is not fit to act as a parent

-It is not enough to simply be concerned with your child’s well being.
+It is not enough to be concerned with your child’s well being.
 You cannot physically harm your child’s other parent and be able to turn around and act like you are concerned with your child’s best interests.
-Remember that the state of Texas’ presumption is that it is in the best interests of your child to be able to have a relationship with both of their parents.
-Given that your child’s relationship with their other parent is just as important as their relationship with you it is critically important to be able to respect your child and you’re their other parent’s well being.
+Remember that the state of Texas’ presumption is that it is in your child's best interests to be able to have a relationship with both of their parents.
+Given that your child’s relationship with their other parent is just as important as their relationship with you, it is critically important to be able to respect your child and you’re their other parent’s well-being.

-Next, when you set up a pattern of abuse and control of your spouse during your marriage, that is a pattern that can persist even after you move out the home.
-There are psychological impacts of family violence that I have already touched on that are involved in situations like this.
-You can remove yourself from the home but the effects of your behavior can be experienced long after your exit.
+Next, when you set up a pattern of abuse and control of your spouse during your marriage, that is a pattern that can persist even after you move out of the home.
+There are psychological impacts of family violence that I have already touched on involved in situations like this.
+You can remove yourself from home, but your behavior's effects can be experienced long after your exit.

-What custodial evaluations are made by judges in the event that domestic violence is a factor in your case?
+What are custodial evaluations made by judges if domestic violence is a factor in your case?

-If you are in the unfortunate position to have to deal with family violence during the middle of a child custody case then you need to be aware of how a judge is likely to view this circumstance.
-Specifically, a judge will look to how the acts of domestic violence have affected your children, how the domestic violence reflects on the ability of your spouse to act as a parent, as well as how the domestic abuse may have sexual, physical and/or emotional layers to it.
+If you are in the unfortunate position to have to deal with family violence during the middle of a child custody case, you need to know how a judge is likely to view this circumstance.
+Specifically, a judge will look at how the acts of domestic violence have affected your children, how the domestic violence reflects on the ability of your spouse to act as a parent, as well as how the domestic abuse may have sexual, physical, and/or emotional layers to it.

 Finally, your judge will consider a range of options when it comes to limiting your spouse’s parental rights and ability to visit with your child.
-If your spouse has a long history of domestic violence then it is probable that he will have his visitation with your child severely restricted.
-This goes against the public policy of Texas that both parents should be able to play meaningful roles in the upbringing of their child.
+If your spouse has a long history of domestic violence, then it is probable that he will have his visitation with your child severely restricted.
+This goes against Texas's public policy that both parents should be able to play meaningful roles in the upbringing of their child.

-A supervised visitation is an option that many judges choose to implement in cases that involve family violence.
-A third party, the neutral site is selected where your spouse and your child can be observed and supervised during short periods of visitation.
+Supervised visitation is an option that many judges choose to implement in cases that involve family violence.
+A third party, the neutral site, is selected where your spouse and your child can be observed and supervised during short periods of visitation.
 These community programs that exist across southeast Texas would be more likely to succeed than simply having a friend or relative do the supervising for you and your spouse.